 As slowly as I could, I dragged myself to the railway station, caught the train to La Spezia and was off on another adventure.

-If you want to know more about Cinque Terre check out: “What is Cinque Terre – the ultimate guide” blog post.
+If you want to know more about Cinque Terre check out: “First timer’s to Cinque Terre guide”.

 In case of any questions, hit me up on Instagram.